andyknas/bbedit_base64/README.md

 These shell scripts add encode/decode functions for bbedit.
-Drop into ~/Library/Application Support/BBEdit/Text Filters/
+Drop into ~/Library/Application Support/BBEdit/Text Filters/ if using local files or ~/Dropbox/Application Support/BBEdit/Text Filters/ if using dropbox.